mohanreddy592/AngularProj-1/README.md

 ng-show   --> to check the object is available or not then add the html dynamically

 ng-model --> for two way binding of data

+degest loop: it will store all observable fields to an array and watch if anything modified then will do the dirty check

+goto you project folder and execute below two commands:

+install http-server by executing the below command
+>npm install -g http-server

+to start the http-server
+>http-server